Cethric/GraphQL_CMS_Example/README.md

 to store the blog posts, and a VueJS PWA for the client side representation and handling of the data, in other words a really basic GUI for the CMS to create, update and view blog posts

+For information on how to run the application please find the associated `README.md` files in `blog-editor` and `server`

 [hasura-home]: https://hasura.io/